waimea-Jadavidson/Level-3-Programming-Project/docs/test-plan.md

 - Invalid Results:
   - The game will show the loss pop-up dialog and instructions to reset itself for new game.

+---

+## Game Setup

+This test will show the game successfully starting up.
+The instructions will pop up, then when the player closes them start the game.

+### Test Data to Use
+- Input
+  - I will start the game, the instructions will pop-up.
+Then I will close them and play the game.

+### Expected Results
+- Outcome
+  - The game will function correctly without it breaking.